gabzn/Inventory-Tracking-Web-App/README.md

   0: This web app is built using Node.JS.
 Please install Node.JS first if you have not.

-  1: Please clone or download this repo by clicking the green Code button.
+  1: Clone or download this repo by clicking the green Code button.

   2: Open up a terminal/command prompt on the root folder.